microsoft/PlanetaryComputerDataCatalog/README.md

 The project contains cypress end-to-end tests and jest based unit tests.

-To run jest based unit test and perform linting, run `./scripts/test`.
+To run jest based unit test and perform linting and code format analysis, run `./scripts/test`.

+#### Formatting

+The project contains a prettier config file that is used to format code, which should integrate with your editor.
+Alternatively you can run `./scripts/format` to format all files.
+The CI system will check for formatting errors.

 ##### Cypress